NASCRAG

 NASCRAG is the National Society of Crazed Gamers, a group of gamemasters, writers, and artists who have been presenting a series of multi-round role-playing tournaments at the Gen Con game convention since 1980.

-From 1980 through 2010 the tournaments were Dungeons & Dragons, since 2011 they have been for the Pathfinder Roleplaying Game (PFRPG).
+Background

 The NASCRAG tournament is one of the largest and the oldest independent role-playing competitions at Gen Con.
 It is a multi-round, single-elimination, team advancement tournament in which teams of six (this number has varied over the years) compete with other teams in a role-playing adventure.
 Teams are scored on role-playing and achieving personal and team goals.

+From 1980 through 2010 the NASCRAG tournaments were Dungeons & Dragons.
+From 2011 they have been based on the Pathfinder Roleplaying Game (PFRPG).

 Organization

 Tom Lommel organizing players for "NASCRAG Presents: A Small Problem" at Gen Con Indy 2005.
 Photograph by Alan De Smet.

 NASCRAG is an independent gaming organization that consists of a core of 60 to 80 members.

 GenCon provides Nascrag with 20-30 complimentary GM badges every year and some judges simply pay their own way.

 Event organization duties for NASCRAG are handled by Ross Davidson and David Mitchard.
 NASCRAG was previously run by "Squirrel Queen" Carole Bland, who took over the post from her husband, NASCRAG Chief Lackey Emeritus, Len Bland, in 1993.

 The job of marshaling the roughly 100 players per timeslot (4 or 5 timeslots per year) into manageable teams of six is handled by NASCRAG's Master of Ceremonies.
 In 2017 Doug Moore took over the Master of Ceremonies duties.
 From 2004 to 2016 the position was held by Tom Lommel and his assistant Buster Pishkur.
 Through many years in the 1980s and 1990s, Buster also assisted NASCRAG's longtime Head Marshall "Big" Al Baker.

 NASCRAG's elaborate scorekeeping system is currently handled by Ross Davidson.

 NASCRAG keeps a steady influx of fresh blood through the efforts of "pressgangs," led by Brian Chase and Doug Moore.
 Pressgangs wander the halls of Gen Con, attempting to persuade new players to join.